 - In-field construction review for correct installation

-A proactive stance is a defining characteristic of best practice asset management programs and leading inspection professionals.
-If you focus on proactive prevention, rather than reactive response, you’ll get a lot more life out of your assets and experience peace of mind about their conditions.
+Proactive light pole maintenance is a defining characteristic of best practice asset management programs and leading inspection professionals.
+If you focus on proactive prevention rather than reactive response, you’ll get a lot more life out of your assets and experience peace of mind about their conditions.